tobya/DocTo/pages/gen/templates/ConvertDirDocToFile_NewExt.tpl.md

 {
-    "title" : "How do I Convert a Folder full of Microsoft Word Documents to a {[$Command.FileTypeDescription]}? " }
+    "title" : "How do I Convert a Folder full of Microsoft Word Documents to a {[$Command.FileTypeDescription]}? with differnt extension "
+}

 How do I Convert a Folder full of Microsoft Word Documents to a {[$Command.FileTypeDescription]} with a specific Extension?